renll/renll.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a Senior Researcher at Microsoft CoreAI, and a PhD graduate in [Computer Science](https://cs.illinois.edu/) from [University of Illinois Urbana-Champaign](https://illinois.edu/), where I am fortunate to be advised by Prof. [Chengxiang Zhai](http://czhai.cs.illinois.edu/).
+I am now a Member of Technical Staff at Microsoft CoreAI, and a PhD graduate in [Computer Science](https://cs.illinois.edu/) from [University of Illinois Urbana-Champaign](https://illinois.edu/), where I am fortunate to be advised by Prof. [Chengxiang Zhai](http://czhai.cs.illinois.edu/).
 I obtained my master degree at [University of California San Diego](https://jacobsschool.ucsd.edu/) advised by Prof. [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/), and my undergraduate degree at [Shanghai Jiao Tong University](https://www.ji.sjtu.edu.cn/) working with Prof. [Kai Yu](https://x-lance.github.io/kaiyu/).

 My long-term research goal is to develop artificial neural architectures with superhuman efficiency and capacity, and to apply them toward discovering new structured knowledge from natural signals.
 I believe in two principles: